Should I See a Nurse Practitioner or Doctor?

 In many cases, physician extenders like nurse practitioners are filling the patient care role.

 The average primary care physician has a panel of 2,300 patients, more than two times what one study suggests they have to effectively treat their patients without physician extenders.
-Many primary care doctors have panels much larger, employing numerous nurse practitioner to fill the care gap.
+Many primary care doctors have panels much larger, employing numerous nurse practitioners to fill the care gap.

 Can Nurse Practitioners Fill the Gap?